rhnvrm/beautiful-jekyll/_posts/2016-08-09-apache-allura-gsoc-16-summary.md

 The other method was to try to make the artifact votable but here the problem was that I could not get it to work as per my thought of how it should look and work.
 In this way I wanted a menu on the bottom.

-The code for all of these unimplemented work is available on my forked repo on forge-allura.
+The code for all of these unimplemented work is available on my forked repo on forge-allura [here](https://forge-allura.apache.org/u/rhnvrm/allura/ref/master/branches/).
+You can find all the branches with the unimplemented work mentioned here as well as other experiments.
+(My Branches begin with `feature` or `rhnvrm/`)

 ### Other Cool Stuff I did related to Allura